openppg/eppg-controller/README.md

 It may not be stable and is not recommended for flying.
 See stable releases [here](https://github.com/openppg/eppg-controller/releases)
+> Version 6.1 was intially released only for the reworked RP2040 module based controller and being ported to the original RP2040 PCB which is currently in testing.
+The version shipped with that hardware can be found on the [rp2040-module-release branch](https://github.com/openppg/eppg-controller/tree/rp2040-module-release)

 > Version 6.0 introduced [FreeRTOS](https://www.freertos.org/index.html) and is currently only working with RP2040 processors.
 For M0/SAMD21 processors please use [version/5 branch](https://github.com/openppg/eppg-controller/tree/version/5).